qaalabs/DE5M4/docs/1-introduction/ex2-scenario.md

 # Exercise 2: Apply to a Scenario
-Apply your steps from the previous exercise to the scenario below.
+Apply your phases from the previous exercise to the scenario below.

 ## Scenario: